HouseRulesDLP/OSE/characters/Backgrounds.md

 - **Trappings:** Smith’s Hammer, Leather Apron, 2d6sp

 ### Soldier
 You fought for a living, literally.
+You know one [Fighter](character_classes/Fighter.md) knack.
 - **Trappings:** A uniform, a light or medium weapon worth no more than 15sp, 2d6sp

 ### Squire
 You were apprenticed to a knight.
+You know one [Fighter](character_classes/Fighter.md) knack.
 - **Trappings:** a light or medium melee weapon, Tabard, 10sp

 ### Stonemason